gordwilling/trafficdata/README.md

 ## Traffic Data Exercise

 This project reads a file containing traffic flow information on some ficitious streets.
-It can then calculated the shortest path between any two intersections.
+It can then calculate the shortest path between any two intersections.

 ### Usage

-Input the coordinates of the start intersection and the end intersection to find the shortest path
+Specify the input file and the coordinates of the start intersection and the end intersection to find the shortest path

 ```
 sbt run trafficMeasurements.json A 1 F 22